 Federal agencies review, rate, and rank applicants based on the executive qualifications and the professional/technical qualifications (if any) listed in the vacancy announcement.
-They also makes final selections from among the best-qualified applicants, and submit a case to OPM for Qualifications Review Board (QRB) consideration of the selectees.
+They also make final selections from among the best-qualified applicants and submit a case to OPM for Qualifications Review Board (QRB) consideration of the selectees.

 Exceptional difficulty in recruiting highly qualified applicants for SES positions may result in payment of recruitment or relocation bonuses up to 25% of base pay (up to 100%, if approved by OPM), waiver of the dual compensation restrictions that apply to civil service retirees, or designation of the position for critical pay authority whereby total annual salary may be established up to the Executive Schedule Level I rate (currently $183,500 per annum).
 Recruitment incentives are noted in the “Application Information” column.